TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 Job Callbacks
 -------------

 The little-used *trigger* API has been deprecated.
-In Agave, jobs running on execution systems could use this API to change their state on the Jobs server and trigger notifications.
+In Tapis (Agave), jobs running on execution systems could use this API to change their state on the Jobs server and trigger notifications.
 This API has been removed due to changes in job lifecycle management, concerns about security and plans for a standalone event service.

 The Aloe job lifecycle is defined by a state machine that only allows specific state transitions during job execution.
 External events, such as cancel requests, can affect job state, but no external input can control the state of a job.
-Trigger calls in Agave are unauthenticated, which increases the vulnerability of the Jobs service.
+Trigger calls in Tapis (Agave) are unauthenticated, which increases the vulnerability of the Jobs service.
 Utimately, we would like to move to an independent event service to provide flexible asynchronous communication to all applications.

 Storage Protocol Types
 ----------------------